 TGm editor: Please update the 4th paragraph and its 1st bullet this subclause as shown below:

-[1014]A STA that has successfully negotiated a protected block ack agreement shall obey the following rules as a block ack recipient in addition to rules specified in 10.25.6.3 (Scoreboard context control during full-state operation) to 10.25.6.6 (Receive reordering buffer control operation):
+[1014]A STA that has successfully negotiated a protected block ack agreement shall obey the following rules for that agreement as a block ack recipient in addition to rules specified in 10.25.6.3 (Scoreboard context control during full-state operation) to 10.25.6.6 (Receive reordering buffer control operation):

-[1014]The recipient STA shall respond to a BlockAckReq frame from a PBAC enabled originator with an immediate BlockAck frame.
-[1017]The Block Ack Starting Sequence Control subfield value shall be ignored for the purposes of updating the value of WinStartB.
-[1014]The Block Ack Starting Sequence Control subfield value may be utilized for the purposes of updating the value of WinStartR.
+[1014] [1017]The STA shall not use the Block Ack Starting Sequence Control subfield value in the BlockAckReq frame for the purposes of updating the value of WinStartB[1014] and WinStartR.
 If the Block Ack Starting Sequence Control subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.
 If, for a block ack agreement with segmentation and reassembly, the MPDU Starting Sequence subfield value is greater than WinEndB or less than WinStartB, dot11PBACErrors shall be incremented by 1.

 Part 4: Differentiating ADDBA Request for the purpose advancing the window vs ADDBA Request for updating the parameters of an existing BA agreement